Top

 Understanding Nebraska’s Parenting Act & Child Custody

-Nebraska’s Parenting Act mandates that each parent attends a co-parenting education course and participate in mediation.
+Nebraska’s Parenting Act requires each parent to attend a co-parenting education course and participate in mediation.

 The goals of a Nebraska parenting plan are:

-- To clearly set forth where the children will be during the weekdays, weekends, holidays, and summers.
+• To clearly set forth where the children will be during weekdays, weekends, holidays, and summer breaks.

-- The parenting plan will establish when and how long a parent may spend time with their child during those periods when a parent doesn’t have physical custody.
+• The parenting plan also establishes when and how long a parent may spend time with their child during those periods without physical custody.

 Types of Child Custody in Nebraska

-In Nebraska, child custody matters are a critical component of family law cases.
-Understanding the various types of child custody is essential when making decisions that affect the well-being of children.
+Child custody is a crucial part of family law in Nebraska.
+Understanding the different types of child custody is important when making decisions that affect your children.

 The state recognizes two primary forms of child custody:

-- Legal Custody: Legal custody refers to the authority to make important decisions about the child's life, such as their education, healthcare, and religious upbringing.
-It can be granted as either joint legal custody (where both parents share decision-making responsibilities) or sole legal custody (where one parent has the final say).
+• Legal Custody: Legal custody grants a parent the right to make significant decisions about the child’s education, healthcare, and religious upbringing.
+It can be joint legal custody (shared decision-making) or sole legal custody (one parent decides).

-- Physical Custody: Physical custody pertains to where the child resides on a day-to-day basis.
-Like legal custody, it can be joint (shared physical custody) or sole (the child primarily resides with one parent).
+• Physical Custody: Physical custody determines where the child lives daily.
+Physical custody can be joint (shared) or sole (the child mainly lives with one parent).

-Nebraska family courts prioritize arrangements that are in the best interests of the child.
-While joint custody is often preferred to ensure both parents remain involved in the child's life, the specific arrangement depends on individual circumstances, including the child's age, the parents' ability to cooperate, and the child's wishes.
+Nebraska courts focus on the child’s best interests in every case.
+While joint custody is often preferred so both parents remain involved, the specific order depends on the child’s age, parental cooperation, and the child’s wishes.

 Is Nebraska a 50-50 Custody State?